-The work done by MedWet focuses on nine major areas.
+The work done by MedWet has focused on nine major areas.

 1. Inventorying and monitoring of wetlands

-One of MedWet’s most important missions is to gather complete, accurate and uniform information about the state of Mediterranean wetlands.
-The information gathered concerns the geographic location of wetlands, the types of ecosystems they involve, as well as the condition they are in.
-This collection of data is done to provide governments, scientists and wetland managers with high quality information which will assist them in evaluating the overall state of wetlands, to improve their environmental condition and to manage them in a sustainable way.
-Presently, over 8,000 sites across 9 Mediterranean countries have been classified using the MedWet inventory methods.
+One of MedWet’s most important missions is to gather complete and accurate information about Mediterranean wetlands.
+This collection of data is done to provide governments, scientists and wetland managers with high quality information which will assist them in evaluating the overall status of wetlands, to improve their environmental condition and to manage them in a sustainable way.
+Presently, over 8,000 sites across nine Mediterranean countries have been classified using the MedWet inventory methods.
 Other countries have carried out inventory work using their own methodology.
 Nevertheless, a complete and scientific inventory of all Mediterranean wetlands continues to be a pending issue.

 2. Wetland management

 Wetland management plays an important role in the effort to protect and improve wetlands.
 It entails the consideration of all social, cultural, economic and ecological aspects of wetlands in order to achieve the best overall allocation of wetland resources between wetland users.
 Proper management is a process that goes beyond the boundaries of the wetland itself and involves planning of land and water use at the watershed level.
 An essential part of management is to ensure that adequate water of the right quality is allocated to the wetland at the right time to create the soil, micro-organisms, animal and plant communities that wetlands are made up of.
-Many of MedWet’s projects have focused on this theme such as the North African Wetllands Network project which took place in Algeria, Morocco and Tunisia.
+Many of MedWet projects have focused on this theme such as the North African Wetlands Network project carried out in Algeria, Morocco and Tunisia.

 3. Capacity building

 MedWet actively seeks to help Mediterranean countries to build their capacity to achieve sustainable management and wise use of wetlands.
 In order to strengthen local capacities, providing an adequate knowledge base is essential.
 MedWet promotes opportunities for training on wetland management, as an important way of building skills and expertise needed to protect wetlands.
 Moreover, through the creation of sub-regional networks of experts and administrators at the national and local levels, MedWet fosters networking for sharing of knowledge on wetlands.
-Most MedWet projects involve elements of capacity building and training; the most recent ones being the TwinMed project which took place in Lebanon and Jordan and Dialogue on Water in the Middle East and North African Region.
+Most MedWet projects included elements of capacity building and training, such as the TwinMed project implemented in Jordan and Lebanon, and Dialogue on Water in the Middle East and North African Region.

 5. Integrated water resource management for agriculture and nature

-MedWet being a Mediterranean organization, it deals with countries where water scarcity is a constant problem.
+MedWet being a Mediterranean organization, deals with countries where water scarcity is a constant problem.
 MedWet tries to address the issue of integrated water resource management for food and ecosystems through stakeholder engagement.
 This is done by establishing national and river basin level dialogues among those representing national administrations, agricultural producers and the environmental community.
-To achieve this goal MedWet works together with a number of primary international organizations in the water field like MENBO and GWP-Med in the frame of the “Global Dialogue on Water, Food and Environment” programme.
-One of the most recent MedWet projects that have dealt with Integrated water resource management is the Dialogue on Water in the Middle East and North African Region.
+To achieve this goal MedWet works together with a number of international organizations in the water field like MENBO and GWP-Med in the frame of the “Global Dialogue on Water, Food and Environment” programme.
+One of the most recent MedWet projects that have dealt with Integrated Water Resource Management (IWRM) is the Dialogue on Water in the Middle East and North African Region.

-The Mediterranean basin has a long history of human use and thus wetlands sites often have cultural components like physical ruins, monuments or particular traditions on fishing, building etc. Combining natural and cultural management can provide benefits to conservation, empower local communities and give eco-tourism opportunities in the area.
+The Mediterranean basin has a long history of human use and thus wetlands sites often have cultural components like physical ruins, monuments or particular traditions on fishing, building techniques, etc. Combining natural and cultural management can provide benefits to conservation, empower local communities and give eco-tourism opportunities in the area.
 MedWet was active in this area in the past and will soon be launching the MedWet Culture Network.
-The MedWet Steering Group –at its meeting in Athens on 13-14 January 2009– has approved the establishment of a MedWet Culture Network (MW/CN) for the period 2009-2012.
-We are currently in the process of building such a netwrok which will enable diferent mediterranean actors to exchange practices and information.
+We are currently in the process of building such a network which will enable different Mediterranean actors to exchange practices and information.

 7. Wetlands and climate change mitigation

 Climate change and its consequences are in the forefront of environmental discussions all over the world.
 Wetlands will be largely affected by changes in rainfall patterns, droughts and other phenomena.
-However, sustainable wetland use can mitigate climate change repercussions like floods and soil erosion.
-MedWet has made climate change its priority and is now busy setting up projects which will aim to conserve wetlands and inform and train local communities on these matters.
+However, sustainable wetland use and management can mitigate climate change repercussions like floods and soil erosion.
+MedWet has made climate change on of its priorities

-Through its outreach program MedWet seeks to motivate people to act for the wise use of wetlands.
-By promoting public awareness of wetland values as part of the projects it carries out, MedWet contributes to generating recognition of the benefits that wetlands provide.
-The MedWet Communications, Education and Public Awareness Strategy (CEPA Strategy) sets out in detail the ways in which MedWet works to build awareness on the value of wetland heritage.
+Through its communications outreach MedWet seeks to motivate people to act for the wise use of wetlands.
+By promoting public awareness of wetland values, MedWet contributes to generating recognition of the benefits that wetlands provide.

 9. Disseminating research results

-MedWet publishes a variety of books, CD-ROMs and other materials to ensure that knowledge gained through projects is made available to all audiences interested in wetland protection.
+MedWet has published a variety of books, CD-ROMs and other materials to ensure that knowledge gained through projects is made available to all audiences interested in wetland protection.
 The publications section on this website offers a number of our materials on-line.